ozgunozerk/howmuch/README.md

 ## Features:

-- you can add assets from the following categories:
+- You can add assets from the following categories:
     - Stocks (AAPL, AMZN, etc.)
     - Crypto currencies (BTC, ETH, etc.)
     - Forex (USD, EUR, gold, platinum, etc.)
+    - Bist100 (AKBNK, THYAO, etc.)
-- your assets will be grouped by their categories
+- Your assets will be grouped by their categories.
-- you can assign custom categories to your assets
+- You can assign custom categories to your assets.
-- you can track your portfolio by daily generated reports
+- You can track your portfolio by daily generated reports.
-- you can enter custom dates for reports: a custom report will be generated for all the change happened in your portfolio during the time you entered.
+- You can enter custom dates for reports: a custom report will be generated for all the change happened in your portfolio during the time you entered.
-- top gainers and top losers will be displayed for the report
+- Top gainers and top losers will be displayed for the report.

 ### Top Gainers & Losers